-This post is the second in a six-part series written by Portent’s small business team outlining the fundamentals in building your first PPC account through Google AdWords.
-Follow along in our six-part series as we will be laying down the knowledge detailing best practices for setting yourself up for PPC success.
+This post is the second in a six-part series outlining the fundamentals of building your first PPC account through Google Ads.

 Campaign settings are applied to each ad group within that campaign.
 That said, things like daily budget, network selection, and locations, among other settings, are uniform for the entire campaign.

 Let’s dive into the standard settings within every Google Ads campaign.